DyssolTEC/Dyssol-open/README.md

 ```powershell
 pip install -U sphinx sphinx-rtd-theme breathe
 ```
-- In Visual Studio Solution Explorer go to `Installers`, right click on the `Installer_Src_x86_x64` project and choose Build.
+- In Visual Studio Solution Explorer go to `Installers`, right click on the `Installer` project and choose Build.
 The built `.exe` installer locates in `Dyssol/DyssolInstallers/Installers`.

 Also, other versions of Microsoft Visual Studio can be used, but additional preparations are required:
 - Install build tools for the corresponding Visual Studio.